moment/luxon/docs/intl.md

 By default the `locale` property of a new DateTime or Duration is `null`.
 This means different things in different contexts:

  1. `DateTime#toLocaleString`, `DateTime#toLocaleParts`, and other human-readable-string methods like `Info.months` will fall back on the system locale.
 On a browser, that means whatever the user has their browser or OS language set to.
 On Node, that usually means en-US.
- 2. `DateTime.fromString` and `DateTime#toFormat` fall back on en-US.
+ 2. `DateTime.fromFormat` and `DateTime#toFormat` fall back on en-US.
 That's because these methods are often used to parse or format strings for consumption by APIs that don't care about the user's locale.
 So we need to pick a locale and stick with it, or the code will break depending on whose browser it runs in.
  3. There's an exception, though: DateTime#toFormat can take "macro" formats like "D" that produce localized strings as part of a larger string.
 These *do* default to the system locale because their entire purpose is to be localized.

 ### Setting the default